arndttouby/ubuntu-setup/README.md

-Laptop
+Ubuntu-Setup
 ======

-Laptop is a script to set up a Linux laptop for Rails development.
+Ubuntu-Setup is a script to set up a Linux laptop for Rails development.

 Requirements
 ------------